-- If your student could easily complete each of these activities, begin with Level 2. - If just one area was difficult, you can remediate in that specific area. - If your student needs help in two or more areas, start with Level 1 to build a strong foundation for reading.
+- If your student could easily complete each of these activities, begin with Level 4. - If just one area was difficult, you can remediate in that specific area. - If your student needs help in two or more areas, start with Level 2 or 3 to build a strong foundation for reading.